Langtang Vallay Trek

 From Tserko Ri, you will follow the same path you used to return to Syabrubesi.
 Below is the Langtang Valley Trek itinerary, with the distance covered, trek duration, and highest elevation.

 Note: You can also extend your trek to the Ganja La Pass or Gosaikunda.
 Moreover, you can combine the Langtang Trek with the Tamang Heritage Trail Trek.
-If you wish to do so, please inform us to customize the itinerary.
+If you’d like to do so, please let us know so we can tailor the itinerary to your needs.

 Difficulty level of Langtang Trek